 - Create an anonymous survey.
 Employees don’t always feel comfortable talking about work-centric issues.
 A survey can encourage dialog, and you can use incentives to increase participation.

 - Speak to popular employees.
 Some workers become informal leaders on the warehouse or factory floor.
-Speak to them one on one to see if they can provide insight into workforce morale.
+Speak to them one-on-one to see if they can provide insight into workforce morale.

 - Tackle bad managers.
-Keep an eye on supervisors and managers in your organization, and take complaints seriously.
-Provide managers with leadership training, and hold them accountable at every level.
+Keep an eye on supervisors and managers in your organization and take complaints seriously.
+Provide managers with leadership training and hold them accountable at every level.

 - Analyze patterns.
 Is turnover more common in a particular department?
 Do specific types of employees leave more often than others?
 Do certain workers hold more stressful positions than others?

 - Dissect your company culture.
 An external consultant can provide an outside perspective and help you analyze your company culture.
 For example, is there a sense of purpose at your business, or do employees feel uninspired?